-In Sussex we are using a range of communications materials to communicate about the vaccine, and hope to provide these in alternative languages and formats.
+We are using a range of communications materials to communicate about the vaccine and working with community groups and our partners and local people to raise awareness.

-We are also introducing Vaccination Champions, who are members of the public who have volunteered to raise awareness of the vaccine, share NHS information about it, and to dispel any myths.
+We are also introducing Vaccination Champions, who are members of the public who have volunteered to raise awareness of the vaccine and share trusted facts and information about the vaccine and vaccination.

-In addition, please be aware that under government guidelines a family member or friend is permitted to take a person to their COVID-19 vaccine appointment, which is classed as an exemption as it is a ‘medical appointment’.
+You can also ask someone to take you to your appointment.
+Under government guidelines, a family member or friend is permitted to take a person to their COVID-19 vaccine appointment, which is classed as an exemption as it is a ‘medical appointment’.
 Guidance on how to car share safely is available.

 If you have booked or are offered an appointment, please do attend it.
 The place where you have your vaccine will keep you safe from COVID-19 through a range of measures including cleaning and disinfecting and having social distancing in waiting areas.